 This assumes, however, that you can actually read their new blog.

-As you can see in the comparison below, Google has once again failed users with aging or otherwise less than perfect vision.
+With their low contrast font selections, Google has once again failed users with aging or otherwise less than perfect vision.

 This is unfortunately not the first time Google that has gone this route with various of their products, effectively devaluing significant segments of their user population.